How to File 1099 MISC for Independent Contractor

 3. Never fail to send the forms to independent contractors before the deadline.

-5. Always keep the record of 1099 Forms for future use.
+5. Always keep a record of 1099 Forms for future use.

-7. Always use software for eFiling 1099 MISC forms to IRS.
+7. Always use software for eFiling 1099-MISC forms to the IRS.
 It will save you time, money, and resources.

-If you are having problems figuring out how to file 1099 MISC before the deadline, you can always reach us at any time.
-We’d be happy to ease out the pain in filing 1099 MISC Forms saving you time and reducing any potential for human error.
+If you are having problems figuring out how to file 1099-MISC before the deadline, you can always reach us at any time.
+We’d be happy to ease out the pain of filing 1099-MISC Forms saving you time and reducing any potential for human error.